itsnotqwerty/qbot4k/README.md

 - Discord and Twitch messages are normalized and persisted into messages.
 - Platform accounts are upserted in platform_accounts.
 - Each platform account is auto-linked to a canonical user on first message.
+- Discord message attachments are persisted in message_attachments.

 ### Moderation Rules